 A GLIMPSE INTO THE FUTURE hen we started marketeers advised us to position ourselves as a love brand and choose an "on our way to" impact narrative.
 Nope we said, that's not us.
 Our ambition was serious change, and for that we needed warriors or at least happy activists.
 Why loose our energy on influencing policymakers?
 We better spend it on proving that our FairChain model could be a seriously alternative to that of the status quo.
 Our moto was and is "adapt or die Big Coffee Dinosaurs".
 Being relatively small doesn't hurt our ego's, of which we have enough no worries.
 We don't get our pride and energy from talking about the ongoing challenged for the coffee industry but tackling them with dirt on our boots.
 But all we do is open source, and although our tone of voice is sometimes playfully provocative we have standing invitations to join forces and share learnings.
-In the Annex of this report we have highlighted some of our experiments and share links to the whitepapers in which we share our findings and failures.
+In the blogs on our website we have highlighted some of our experiments and share links to the whitepapers in which we share our findings and failures.
 The last decade of experiments have brought us to the level where we now feel we are ready for serious growth.
 But before we do so we have to tackle the puzzle of ownership or like Kate Raworth phrased it "We can talk all we like about the design of the product, but what ultimately matters is the design of the company itself".
 The way companies are owned and financed shape what they can do or be in the world.
-In the next chapter we will share how we ourselves learned that the hard way. \
+In the next chapter we will share how we ourselves learned that the hard way. 🔇 WORK LEFT TO DO To balance the global coffee chain

-WORK LEFT TO DO To balance the global coffee chain - Scale up from low-volume premium exporter to high-volume premium exporter from Ethiopia and Kenya. - Raise our FairChain percentage close to the 90% and increase number of woman in management positions - Change the profile of our Impact Ecosystem and experiment with community ownership. - Combine our best practices in Holland, Ireland and Germany for a pan-European roll-out and make inroads into America.
+- 1. Scale up from low-volume premium exporter to high-volume premium exporter from Ethiopia and Kenva. - 2.
+Raise our FairChain percentage close to the 90% and increase number of woman in management positions - 3.
+Change the profile of our Impact Ecosystem and experiment with community ownership. - 4.
+Combine our best practices in Holland, Ireland and Germany for a pan-European roll-out and make inroads into America.
 BY 2025:

-- 1. Moyee aims to roast 300,000 kilograms - 2.
-90% of all the beans sold by Moyee will come from our roasting at origin. - Moyee will source all of its coffee directly from smallholders, offering the global coffee industry a blueprint on how to introduce profitable farming to the 15 million farmers that live below the poverty line. - 4.
-Moyee will be recognized in both Europe and the US as the leader of Fourth Wave coffee and disrupt the business models of Big Coffee conglomerates. - Our healing, regenerative and redistributive business model will inspire many brands to follow our lead.
-Before you say we're crazy, just think of how Beyond Meat is influencing the meat
+- 1. Moyee aims to roast 300,000 kilograms a year. - 2.
+90% of all the beans sold by Moyee will come from our roasting at origin. - 3.
+Movee will source all of its coffee directly from smallholders, offering the global coffee industry a blueprint on how to introduce profitable farming to the 15 million farmers that live below the poverty line. - 4.
+Moyee will be recognized in both Europe and the US as the leader of Fourth Wave coffee and disrupt the business models of Big Coffee conglomerates. - 5.
+Our healing, regenerative and redistributive business model will inspire many brands to follow our lead.
+Before you say we're crazy, just think of how Beyond Meat is influencing the meat industry and Oatly the milk industry.
+Bravo!
+We are going to be this for coffee.
+Coffee can bring prosperity to all and help fight climate change.
+FACTORIES